 - Nationally distributed professional studio recordings, Sing Me to Heaven, A Susquehanna Christmas, Heritage, Wondrous Love, American Treasures, A Susquehanna Christmas II, and Sojourn.
 Sing Me to Heaven, Wondrous Love and American Treasurers were nominated for Grammy consideration.

 - Frequently invited to appear with the Harrisburg Symphony Orchestra.
-The Susquehanna Chorale performed Fauré’s Requiem in November 2016, and Brahms Requiem in 2015.
+The Susquehanna Chorale performed Bernstein's Chichester Psalms and Bloch's Sacred Service in April 2018, Fauré’s Requiem in November 2016, and Brahms Requiem in 2015.
 They performed Mendelssohn’s Elijah April 2014 and Verdi’s La Traviata in March 2013.
 The Susquehanna Chorale also was featured in a “Concert of Remembrance” on September 11, 2011, in Mozart’s Requiem.
-The Susquehanna Youth and Children’s Chorales have also performed with the Harrisburg Youth Symphony and Harrisburg Symphony Orchestra.
+The Susquehanna Youth and Children’s Chorales have also performed with the Harrisburg Youth Symphony, Harrisburg Symphony Orchestra and the York Symphony Orchestra.

 - International tour in 1997, performances throughout England and Scotland including selection for the internationally renowned Leonard Stanley Music Festival.
 International tour in 2008 with performances in Austria, Switzerland and Germany.

 - Featured performer at the Chautauqua Institution in Chautauqua, NY, in June 2016 and August 2013.

 - Frequently featured on nationally syndicated public radio programs such as “The First Art” and “The Music Box.”

 - Consistent commitment to presenting the music of living composers has led to commissions of local, national, and internationally acclaimed composers.
 As part of this commitment, we have brought several internationally renowned composers to Central Pennsylvania.